oriuminc/jenkins-inception/README.md

 --------

   - Jenkins integration with Github project via commit links.
-  - Authentications via GitHub credentials.
+  - [Authentications via GitHub credentials.][plugin-github-oauth]
     Anyone in a specified GitHub organization will be given access to the Jenkins UI. **This will not work locally on Vagrant.**

 Quickstart
 ----------